Meet The Board

 Margaret Laney was elected to The Arc of Katy Board of Directors in 2012 and co-chairs the organization’s Communications and Marketing Committee.
 She served as vice president of The Arc of Katy from 2015 to 2018, including acting as interim president from November 2016 to August 2017.

-Margaret also is a member of the Board of Directors of the Katy Area Chamber of Commerce.
+Margaret also is a member of the Board of Directors and Executive Committee of the Katy Area Chamber of Commerce and on the Advisory Board for the Katy Area YMCAs.
 She served previously on the boards of directors and committees of a variety of other business and trade associations and non-profit organizations in Louisiana, Texas, Colorado and Illinois.

 Margaret has more than 35 years of experience in public relations, government and regulatory affairs and corporate communications.
-Following her recent retirement from BP America, Margaret established Dubois Laney Enterprises, LLC, and is focused on providing strategic public relations and communications consulting services to businesses and non-profit organizations.
-She also is pursuing certification in non-profit executive leadership through Rice University’s Glasscock School of Continuing Education.
+Following retirement from BP America, Margaret established Dubois Laney Enterprises, LLC, focused on providing strategic public relations and communications consulting services to businesses and non-profit organizations.
+She also received certification with distinction in non-profit executive leadership through Rice University’s Glasscock School of Continuing Education.

 Margaret completed the Leadership Development Program at the Center for Creative Leadership in Colorado Springs, Colo.; is a fellow of Leadership Greater Chicago; completed the Kellogg Management Institute program at Northwestern University in Evanston, Ill.; and earned her Bachelor of Arts degree with majors in journalism and political science from The Metropolitan State University of Denver.

 A native of Denver, Colo., Margaret has also lived in El Paso, New Orleans, Houston and the Chicago area.
 She has lived since 2008 in Katy with her husband, Steve Laney, who is a part-time Adult Day Program instructor for The Arc of Katy.
 They have four adult children and six granddaughters.